Articles by Matthew Gilligan

 So what does this mean for house-hunters looking for a bargain?

 Each week there are pages of mortgagee auctions in the major newspapers and it's naïve to imagine that the former owners are going to walk away 'quietly'.
 It's well-know in the real estate industry and there stories around of how disgruntled debtors have done damage ranging from leaving rubbish to trashing the place.

-And as a bargain-hunter looking to buy one of these properties, you too need to get real and be aware that it just might happen to you.
-It’s a risk that exists which is why you must build in a factor because you know that there’s a potential for this.
+As a bargain-hunter looking to buy one of these properties, you, too, need to get real and be aware that it just might happen to you.
+It's a risk that exists which is why you must build in a contingency factor .

-Remember, buying a house at mortgagee sale is like buying a car ‘as is – where is’.
-The normal rules don’t apply.
-All the usual warranties are taken out of the normal Sale & Purchase contract, so the vendor (the mortgagee) doesn't warrant that the place will have any chattels in it, or even be in a good state or even vacant when you settle.
+Remember, buying a house at mortgagee sale is like buying a car 'as is, where is'.
+The normal rules don't apply.
+All the usual warranties are taken out of the normal Sale & Purchase contract, so the vendor (the mortgagee) doesn't warrant that the place will have any chattels in it, or be in a good state, or even vacant when you settle.

 The reason properties sell at mortgagee sales for typically 30% less than their open market value is that you are NOT buying the chattels and fixtures.

-So as the purchaser, you buy knowing all of this in advance and take your chances in fact when you buy a house at mortgagee sale.
+So as the purchaser, you buy knowing all of this in advance and take your chances when you buy a house at mortgagee sale.